forestgrape/coronavirus/index.md

 ## Public Advice, Suggestions and Thoughts
 Do NOT take Covid-19 lightly: it can be very serious in the short-term and whether there are possible long-term effects is unknown.
 But no reason to panic neither, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 Time to act mindfully and work together.

 - The coronavirus transmission is best thought smoke-like.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
-Being that exposed to smoke that your cloth start smelling , would correspond to a probability of a few percentages to get infected.
-Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travels to the next floor.
+Being that exposed to smoke that the cloth start smelling , would correspond to a probability of a few percentages to get infected.
+Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbour being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 - Wear a mask in indoor places where infectious people can be.
-The longer you stay, the more people there are and the less ventilation there is, the more important since the infection risk increases with the amount of indoor air breathed.
+The longer one stays, the more people there are and the less ventilation there is, the more important since the infection risk increases with the amount of indoor air breathed.
    Reuse the mask, but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
-From time to time you should change it or wash it very well - there's more than Sars-Cov-2, don't forget that!
+From time to time it should changed or washed thoroughly - there's more than Sars-Cov-2, don't forget that!

 - Distancing reduces infection risk.
 If possible avoid crowded indoor spaces.

-- Ventilate your rooms regularly by opening all windows for 5 minutes.
-If possibly  infected, always ventilate your room before opening the door of your room or flat.
+- Ventilate the rooms regularly by opening all windows for 5 minutes.
+If possibly infected, always ventilate before opening the door of your room or flat.
 [Ventilation](#ventilation) has been shown to be effective.

 - Outside is safe, if some distance is kept.
 Ideally, walk or cycle directly from home.
 Primarily Covid-19 is transmitted indoors, so beware the corridor and stairwell.